Configure Conditional Access in Microsoft Defender ATP

 - End-user: For more information on how to enroll your Windows 10 device in Intune, see Enroll your Windows 10 device in Intune

-- End-user alternative: For more information on joining an Azure AD domain, see Set up Azure Active Directory joined devices.
+- End-user alternative: For more information on joining an Azure AD domain, see How to: Plan your Azure AD join implementation.